CX Metrics That Matter

 Customer Effort Score (CES)

 Customer Effort Score is relatively new in comparison to the other measurement tools.
-This score is a focus on the effort that a customer is required in each interaction with the company.
+This score focuses on the effort that a customer is required to put into each interaction with the company.
 The idea is the less effort it requires a customer to find your products and information about it, also the less effort it is for support, will create loyal customers.

 According to CEB, Customer Effort Score (CES 2.0) is 1.8x more predictive of customer loyalty than CSAT and two times more than NPS.
 They do mention it is best for a multi-facet approach which does include NPS as a predictor as well.

 In terms of CX Metrics that Matter, this is being adopted, however, still not have had the adoption like NPS.
 However, it does go hand in hand with the other Metrics that Matter.